IMP Diagnostics Customer Support Line

 2. WHAT IS THIS POLICY ABOUT?

-1. exercise their rights, and
+1. Exercise their rights; and

-2. submit a complaint through the platform made available by IMP, describing the practices adopted for this purpose.
+while describing the practices adopted for this purpose.

 3. WHAT IS PERSONAL DATA?